 14. Traveling by Vehicles

-Nepal travelers might feel harder while hooking up the bus.
+Nepal travelers might feel harder while hooking up to the bus.
 The station name is written in Devanagari so it will be a bit tricky where the route is going.
 But, the cash collector will shout out in a loud voice where the bus is going.

 There are two main bus stations: Gongabu Bus Station and Ratna Park Bus Station.
 Pay the fee when the cash collector approaches you and informs him to drop you at your destination.
 The fee will be charged for the distance you travel.
 In addition, stay alert for pickpockets while traveling in public vehicles.